JosephineKwa/url-shortener/README.md

 5. Creates services and pods for the EFK(Elasticsearch + Fluentd + Kibana) logging stack
 6. Appends a domain name mapping to `/etc/hosts` for the domain name `api.urlshortener.com`

-Note: After the script has completed, you may need to wait a while longer(~5 min or more) for the service to be completely deployed before proceeding.
+Note: After the script has completed, you may need to wait a while longer(~5 min or more) for the pods to be completely deployed before proceeding.

 ## Docker Image
 The docker images for the service(tagged v1.0.0 and v1.0.1) are located in the container repository `ninjaonions/urlserver`, viewable at [this link](https://cloud.docker.com/repository/docker/ninjaonions/urlserver/general).